 These recorded lectures are based on classroom lectures or public talks I have given.
-They are flash-based presentations which include both the audio of the lecture and the PowerPoint slides with animations.
+They are presentations which include both the audio of the lecture and the PowerPoint slides with animations.
 Some of the more recently posted lectures are mobile capable and one is viewable in virtual reality.
-The lectures are copyright, 2006-2019, Anthony Barbieri (or Anthony Barbieri-Low) and may not be used, packaged, or republished for commercial purposes without the express written consent of the author.
+They are best viewed in Google Chrome, though most work in Safari as well, and several are on Youtube.
+The lectures are copyright, 2006-2022, Anthony Barbieri (or Anthony Barbieri-Low) and may not be used, packaged, or republished for commercial purposes without the express written consent of the author.

 The Design, Function, and Meaning of Bronze Ritual Vessels of the Shang Dynasty in China

 This lecture was originally presented in November, 2016, as part of the “Art Talks Series” at the Santa Barbara Museum of Art.
 It showcases my work making 3D models of some of the Shang bronzes in that collection, but really is a comprehensive lecture about Shang bronzes, including how they were made, what function they served, and the history and meaning of their decoration.
 Special features include an embedded movie showing a modern recreation of bronze casting, and, of course, links to the interactive 3D models.

 This was my final lecture in the summer of 2017 for my History 2A class, which summarized all the major themes of the course.
 The lecture was

 recorded using a 360 VR camera, and uploaded to YouTube.
 With the proper browser (Chrome, Firefox, Safari, YouTube app), one can pan and zoom the lecture, and with virtual reality goggles or Google Cardboard one can simulate actually sitting in the classroom and look around.

 The Necropolis of the First Emperor of Qin